 There are quite a number of different career paths to choose from in Lufthansa, from a Lufthansa internship to a number of different Lufthansa graduate schemes.
-In the following article we provide information about the steps you will have to go through to get a coveted spot as an intern or on the Lufthansa graduate program.
+JobTestPrep offers you full-length mock tests, explanations, score reports, and study guides to help you get a coveted spot in Lufthansa or in its graduate program.

-Analytical thinking test – Provided by the cut-e assessment company, this test assesses your ability to recognise rules and relationships between different pieces of complex information.
-Find out more on our dedicated cut-e abstract logical ability page.
+Provided by the Cut-e (Aon) assessment company, this test assesses your ability to recognise rules and relationships between different pieces of complex information.

-Email tasks – This is a unique e-tray exercise where you will be given numerous pieces of information and will need to decide the priority rating of each piece.
+This is a unique e-tray exercise where you will be given numerous pieces of information and will need to decide the priority rating of each piece.
 This is used to assess your ability to multi-task as well as prioritise thus assessing your leadership abilities.
-See more about the cut-e e-tray test.

-Work situations – This is a situational judgement test where you are given a variety of realistic work-related situations with five possible responses.
+This is a situational judgement test where you are given a variety of realistic work-related situations with five possible responses.
 Your task is to decide how you would best deal with the situation at hand and rank these responses from best to worst.
 As air travel can be stressful for passengers and workers alike, your ability to deal with pressure is very important.
 Candidates applying for customer service related jobs are the most likely to get this test.
 Familiarising yourself with this unique test and understanding its underlying principles may immensely contribute to how well you perform.
-Practice now with our dedicated situational judgement preparation pack.

 Whilst the above interview questions will be in German you can expect the following to be in English:

 The interview will be in German in the main with the last few minutes in English.
 However, if you cannot do this you will be asked to take a German language test after the interview.
 If you are successful at this stage of the application you will move on to the Lufthansa assessment centre.